dc7/cesrixir/README.md

 Count Codes (groupings of CESR primitives or field maps or full CESR streams) Primitives (both regular primitives and indexed primitives)

-It also has support for a weird list of "annotations"
+It also has support for a weird list of "annotations" tags followed by a string of arbitrary length until a newline.

 The two encoding domains are binary and urlsafe b64.
 The spec also refers to a "raw" domain but this is just the name the author gives to values instantiated